Kayli/logspub/physiology.md

 ## basics

 - cranial nerves
-  - are the nerves that emerge directly from the brain (including the brainstem), of which there are conventionally considered twelve pairs
+  - are the nerves that emerge directly from the brain (including the brainstem)
+  - of which there are conventionally considered twelve pairs

 ## endocrine system